Skip to content

 Experiment to Detect Directional Gravity

-Andrew Johnson has just published a new book, this time about Earth and the possibility that it might be hollow.
+Andrew Johnson recently published a new book.
+It’s about Earth and the possibility that it might be hollow.
 It’s a good read, freely available as a PDF on his site.
-I get a mention in it due to my work on gravity and its possible relationship with capacitance.
-For reasons that I explain in Universe of Particles, I suspect that charged matter has stronger gravity than neutral matter.
+Among other things, he discusses the impact that a hollow Earth would have on gravity.

 Newton’s assumption